 What is activation in mobile apps?

-Activation in mobile apps refers to the moment when a user completes a key action that indicates they have experienced the product’s initial value.
-Examples include sending the first message, creating the first project, or completing identity verification.
-It is often used as an early indicator of user engagement.
+Activation in mobile apps refers to the moment when a user completes a key action that indicates they have experienced the product’s initial value, such as sending the first message or creating the first project.

 Why is activation not the same as onboarding?

-Activation measures a single milestone event, while onboarding is a longer process that helps users understand how to use the product consistently.
-A user may activate by completing one action but still lack the knowledge or confidence to continue using the app effectively.
+Activation measures a single milestone event while onboarding is a broader process that helps users understand how to use a product consistently and confidently over time.

 What are better metrics than activation for measuring onboarding?

-Better onboarding metrics include repeat action rate, second session completion, feature discovery rate, and time to independent use.
-These metrics measure whether users continue interacting with the product after activation and develop confidence in using it.
+Metrics such as repeat action rate, second session completion, feature discovery rate, and time to independent use provide deeper insights into whether users truly understand and continue using a product.

-Why do product teams rely too heavily on activation metrics?
+Why do product teams rely heavily on activation metrics?

-Mobile apps can improve onboarding measurement by tracking user behavior across multiple sessions, monitoring repeat usage of core features, and studying where users hesitate or abandon tasks.
-These insights help teams understand whether users truly learned how to use the product.
+Mobile apps can measure onboarding success by tracking user behavior across multiple sessions, monitoring repeat feature usage, and identifying where users experience confusion or drop off.